alexhrao/aoc-2024/README.md

 adding that it ran in less than a second.
 Throwing a cache at a problem to make it faster is a classic `AoC` solution, and I'm kind of surprised that I didn't see it sooner

+### Day 20

+Both parts threw me for a good long while.
+The first part, which I'm leaving as-is as a monument to what could have been.

+At first, I took a sort of "brute force" approach.
+In this method, I found all walls that were surrounded by at least two non-walls.
+Then, one by one, I tested each of them, and saw if the resulting shortest path from `S` to `E` was at least 100 steps fewer.
+This... worked, but took several _minutes_ to complete.
+Once I saw the second part, I realized there wasn't any way my part 1 logic would work for part 2.

+The first breakthrough happened on a run, when I realized that if I knew the optimal path, I maybe could solve this.
+The basic principle was that for a step `p` on the optimal path, I could collect all other nodes that were in a 20-step radius from me.
+For each of them, I could compute the distance from them to the end, and using **that** information, I could see if that cheat would save me any time.
+However, when I got back and tried to implement this approach, I got stuck on finding the optimal path; using the `rustworkx` implementation of `all_shortest_paths`, my program basically just hung.

+The second breakthrough happened while I was waiting at the Tulsa International Airport in Oklahoma.
+It was there that I realized that it's possible there's only **one** possible path from start to end; I was so used to assuming that there are multiple paths, that I forgot to check this at first.
+Once I was able to prove to myself that there was indeed only one path, finding that optimal path was trivial.
+I spent the rest of the flight implementing my approach, and now I can solve **both** parts in under half a second each.

+This problem, especially part 2, taught me to check my assumptions first, and that, while many of these problems **do** require graph algorithms... they don't always.
+Sometimes good old-fashioned simple looping is all that's necessary to solve the problem at hand.

 ### Day 22